tdiprima/ML-Python-Projects/docs/U-Net/U-Net-1.md

 The issue here is that PyTorch's conv2d operation is receiving a numpy array where it expects a PyTorch tensor.
 PyTorch is designed to operate on its own tensor data structures, not numpy arrays.

-You need to convert your numpy array to a PyTorch tensor.
-Here is an example of how to do it:
+You need to convert your numpy array to a PyTorch tensor:

 ```python
 import torch